 You are here:

-People living in the wildland-urban interface (WUI), where homes and other structures are built in or near woodland settings or forests, face the danger of wildfire.
+People living in the wildland-urban interface (WUI), where homes and other structures are built in or near woodland settings or forests, face wildfire danger.
 Wildfires can be ignited by escaped debris burning, the careless tossing of a cigarette, an unattended campfire, or from natural causes like lightning, and they spread fast.

 Current Wildfire Danger Map